With continuous deployment, Netlify attempts to ignore builds when they’re not required, only building when your site requires it.

 ignore command provides custom, programmatic control over builds.
 It can prevent bot-triggered builds, for example, or limit production deploys to certain days of the week.
 It can also account for times when you may still want to run a build when there’s a change outside of a base directory, for example, if there’s a change to

 - An exit code of

-- If the command references a separate file, the path must start with
+- If the command references a separate file, the file path must start with

-ignorecommand won’t cancel a build if the build is triggered by a build hook.
+ignorecommand won’t cancel a build triggered by a build hook, regardless of exit code.

 - Netlify can run an

 ignorecommand even if a base directory isn’t set.

 Want to customize the default ignore behavior?
 Check out the examples of custom

 ignore examples, head over to our verified Support Guide on using the

 ignore command that roughly approximates the default ignore builds behavior.
 You can add to or adjust it to update the default check.
 The commands use read-only environment variables for Git metadata.